SylviaOne/Repo-hub/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.